Where to Try Vegan German Food in Berlin

 Försters

-Försters is a pleasant sit down vegan eatery that focuses on regional and seasonal cuisine.
-Their Schnitzel dish is a stand out item and although it’s labeled as Wiener (Viennesse) Schnitzel, these differences aren’t as significant since we’re dealing with vegan ingredients.
+Försters is a pleasant sit down 100% vegan eatery that focuses on regional and seasonal cuisine.
+Their Schnitzel dish is a stand out item and although it’s labeled as Wiener (Viennese) Schnitzel, these differences aren’t as significant since we’re dealing with vegan ingredients.
 FYI, Austrian Schnitzels were the OG and are made with veal, while German Schnitzels can be made with veal, pork, chicken, or beef.

 They also serve Knödeln, which are a type of boiled dumpling usually served with cooked vegetables and a creamy sauce.
 These dumplings are popular throughout Central and Eastern Europe, and there are many regional takes for these dumplings in Germany alone.
 Försters’ version make for a hearty comfort meal.
 They also sometimes offer Käsespatzle, a type of creamy cheesy pasta dish similar to American-style mac n’ cheese.
 This restaurant primarily serves a mix of German, Austrian, and Italian food and offer a mix of regular dishes, as well as seasonal creations.
 Keep up with their Instagram to see what specials they currently offer.